Genetic Reconstruction DNA Test

 When an individual is uncooperative or unable to provide a direct DNA sample, samples can be collected from close relatives.
 Typically, samples are needed from at least two relatives of the person for which you wish to create a genetic reconstruction.
 Relatives can include a parent, sibling, grandparent, or any other close, direct relative.
 Our certified collectors will obtain DNA samples from the relatives—as well as any other involved parties such as a potential child—in our clean, comfortable lab setting.
 Next, we will analyze all of the samples for repeating DNA sequences in order to construct an accurate, reliable DNA profile for the person in question.
 Once the results are available, they will be sent to you.

-Find out more about our fast, accurate, and completely confidential genetic reconstruction DNA testing services—call us at (210) 361-7778 today!
+Find out more about our fast, accurate, and completely confidential genetic reconstruction DNA testing services—call us at (210) 361-7778 OR CONTACT US ONLINE today!